TV tower

 Those of us who lack specialized skills in the creation and manipulation of symbols can probably accomplish more than we suspect just by becoming more aware of the ways in which our tendencies toward iconic and mythical thinking enable image-meisters to manipulate us.

 To give one example, consider the degree to which Freudian constructs like the unconscious are familiar to us today.
 If a term like "iconic behavior" were to become comparably familiar, what would be the effect on economic life?
-How might corporate life change if it became commonplace to characterize certain colleagues as "virtual reality types," or just "virtual people?
+How might the corporate milieu change if it became commonplace to characterize certain colleagues as "virtual reality types," or just "virtual people?

 Understanding how purveyors of virtual reality can exploit our thought processes could also affect our political culture.